 Indonesian island lifted 10 inches by deadly quake

-Using satellite images of Lombok from the days following the Aug.
-5 quake, scientists from NASA and the California Institute of Technology's joint rapid imaging project made a ground deformation map and measured changes in the island's surface.
-In the northwest of the island near the epicenter, the rupturing faultline lifted the earth by a quarter of a meter.
-In other places it dropped by 5-15 centimeters (2-6 inches).
+In the northwest of the island near the epicenter, the rupturing faultline lifted the earth by nearly a foot.
+In other places it dropped by 2-6 inches.
+Using satellite images of Lombok from the days following the August 5 quake, scientists from NASA and the California Institute of Technology's joint rapid imaging project made a ground deformation map and measured changes in the island's surface.

-Some 270,000 people are homeless or displaced after the earthquake, which damaged and destroyed about 68,000 homes.

-NASA said satellite observations can help authorities respond to earthquakes and other natural or manmade disasters.
+The quake killed more than 300 people while some 270,000 people are homeless or displaced.
+About 68,000 homes were damaged or destroyed on this island with a population of more than 3 million.

 Nearly a week since the 7.0 quake, Lombok is still reeling but glimmers of normality are returning and devout villagers are making plans for temporary replacements of mosques that were flattened.